satindergrewal/kmdgo/saplinglib/ReadMe.md

 int main() {
   // rust_generate_wallet function takes four parameters
-  // parameter 1 - nohd:          set it to false, if you don't want HD wallet
+  // 1) nohd:             set it to false, if you don't want HD wallet
-  // parameter 2 - zcount:        the number of sapling addresses you want to generate
+  // 2) zcount:           the number of sapling addresses you want to generate
-  // parameter 3 - seed:          the user specified passphrase, which gives the same address everytime if given the same passphrase
+  // 3) seed:             the user specified passphrase, which gives the same address everytime if given the same passphrase
-  // parameter 4 - iguana_seed:   set this to true if you want the output to always give a deterministic address based on user specified seed phrase bool nohd = false;
+  // 4) is_iguana_seed:   set this to true if you want the output to always give a deterministic address based on user specified seed phrase bool nohd = false;
   int zcount = 1;
   char *seed = "user specified seed phrase";
-  bool iguana_seed = true;
+  bool is_iguana_seed = true;

-  char * from_rust = rust_generate_wallet(nohd, zcount, seed, iguana_seed);
+  char * from_rust = rust_generate_wallet(nohd, zcount, seed, is_iguana_seed);
   char *stri = from_rust;
   printf("%s", stri);
   rust_free_string(from_rust);